01 Mar March 2020

 Friday 20th – The Archbishops have encouraged us to think about supporting foodbanks at this time.
 Donations to the Worcester Foodbank, which is run by a consortium of local churches, can be made online at https://allsaintsworcester.churchsuite.co.uk/donate/fund/rxzfzk52

-Monday 30th – It is mostly business as usual here at the Abbey, although our guesthouse is as empty as our diaries.
-Yet it would be untrue to say that there isn’t a certain amount of anxiety in the air, but this is when a regular rhythm of prayer comes into its own.
+Monday 30th – It is mostly business as usual here at the Abbey, although our diaries are as empty as our guesthouse.
+Yet it would be untrue to say that there isn’t a certain amount of anxiety in the air.
+This is when a regular rhythm of prayer comes into its own.

 On Friday we were very sad to have to put down our beloved cat, Bertie, who had advanced throat cancer.
 Bertie adopted the Community when we were still living at Burford.
 At first he wasn’t allowed in the building, but he took greater and greater liberties – aided and abetted by Br Philip – until his position became unassailable.
 He was famously talkative – we swear he once said “goodnight Sally” – and we shall miss being greeted by his remarkably modulated, falsetto cries when we come out of chapel in the morning.
-In his latter years he had to contend with the skittish and often violent Bella, although he always did so with great grace and Christian charity.
-We think he was almost sixteen.
-He is buried outside the Garth.
+In his latter years he had to contend with the skittish and often violent Bella, although he always did so with great grace and Christian charity, never returning evil for evil.
+We think he was almost sixteen when he died.
+He is buried just outside the Garth.
 RIP.